Google Antigravity

-Google Antigravity: The UI I Built Because Gemini 3 Kept Showing a 1965 Space Launch
+The UI I built because Gemini 3 kept showing a 1965 space launch.

-When I searched Google Antigravity, Google AI IDE Antigravity, and Gemini Antigravity, I expected something futuristic—maybe a new Google interface concept, a demo from AI Studio, or an experimental workspace for AI builders.
+When I searched Google Antigravity, Google AI IDE Antigravity, and Gemini Antigravity, I expected something modern — a new Google interface concept, an experimental AI workspace, or a prototype from AI Studio.

 Instead, Gemini 3 confidently redirected me to: